HaydenDuong/SIT305-Mobile_Application_Development/Task 8.1C/documents/HD task/plan.md

 *   Take screenshots/short video clips of working features at each stage.
 *   Clearly explain the data flow: User Input -> Android App -> Python Backend (Llama 2) -> Neo4j -> Recommendation Engine -> Android App.
 *   Emphasize the innovative aspects and how advanced technologies (Llama 2, Neo4j) are used.
+*   Show dynamic group creation and group chat as a highlight.

 ---